mongodb/mongodb-enterprise-kubernetes/samples/kubernetes-clients/python/README.md

    - [ClusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings) and
    - [ServiceAccount](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/)

-- Creation and deletion of MongoDB the following type of deployments:
+- Creation and deletion of the following type of MongoDB deployments:
    - Standalone
    - Replica Set
    - Sharded Cluster

 For more details, please refer to the repository for the Python client library for Kubernetes: https://github.com/kubernetes-client/python

-**NOTE**: the given examples assume the existence of the Kubernetes namespace `mongodb`.
+**NOTE**: the given example assume the existence of the Kubernetes namespace `mongodb`.
 If using a different namespace, please modify the relevant variable in the sample code.